bigsmoke/pg_utility_trigger_functions/README.md

    in the other table.
 2. Argument 2 (required): the table that references the present table.
 3. Argument 3 (required): the foreign key column in the other table.
-4. Argument 4 (optional): an array with the names of the columns that should be copied.
-If the fourth argument is omitted, all the columns (except for the foreign key columns specified as argument 1 and 3) will be copied.
-Remember: more often than not, explicit is better than implicit!
+4. Argument 4 (optional): the columns that should be copied.
+This argument can be either:
+   - omitted, so that all the columns (except for the foreign key columns specified as argument 1 and 3) will be copied (but remember that, more often than not, explicit is better than implicit);
+   - an array with the same-named columns that should be copied; or
+   - a `hstore` with the names of the ccolumns in the local table as keys and the names of the corresponding columns in the referencing table as values.

 See the [`test__overwrite_fields_in_referencing_table()`](#procedure-test__overwrite_fields_in_referencing_table)
 routine for examples of this trigger function in action.